 Participating researchers: No other researchers may be invited to join the application.

 Grant amount: Maximum 160 000 SEK per month for the visit

-Publication of grant award: No later than the end of December 2023
+Publication of grant award: No later than end of September 2024

 Specific instructions for the call